Ultimate Guide to Upper Eyelid Folds & Double Eyelids

 Eyelid Surgery: Asian Blepharoplasty & Double Eyelids

-The techniques for creating upper eyelid folds has evolved significantly over the decades.
+The techniques for creating upper eyelid folds have evolved significantly over the decades.
 In the past, plastic surgeons attempted to create a westernized Caucasian facial appearance in their Asian patients.
 However, this is no longer true.

 Today, plastic surgeons realize that Caucasian-style eyelids appear unnatural in those of Asian descent.
 Modern surgery trends have shifted to create more traditional Asiatic-like eyelids.